Serve the church as a Great Commission scholar.

 Modular format – relocation to Louisville not required.

-Students will complete this program with trips to campus twice each year for doctoral seminars.
+Students will complete this program with one trip to campus each summer for doctoral seminars.
 Each seminar session will last two weeks.
 Travel to campus only required during the Ph.D. coursework stage.
+Winter seminars will be held via synchronous virtual meetings.

 Course Number | Description | Credit Hours |